Glareone/AZ-104-Microsoft-Azure-Administrator/README.md

 * ACI lets you quickly deploy container instances without more infrastructure overhead.
 When you connect with AKS, ACI becomes a secured, logical extension of your AKS cluster.
 The Virtual Kubelet component is installed in your AKS cluster that presents ACI as a virtual Kubernetes node.
 Kubernetes can then schedule pods that run as ACI instances through virtual nodes, not as pods on VM nodes directly in your AKS cluster.

 </details>

+# ASK.
+Q&A:
+2. The infrastructure team is configuring networking for the Azure Kubernetes service.
+Which of the following services would be best for internal-only applications that support other workloads within the cluster?

+**LoadBalancer**

+**ClusterIP**
+That's correct.
+ClusterIP creates an internal IP address for use within the AKS cluster.
+This is good for internal-only applications that support other workloads within the cluster.

+**NodePort**
+That's incorrect.
+NodePort creates a port mapping on the underlying node that allows the application to be accessed directly with the node IP address and port.